 Nowhere was this more true than at the horrors of the Somme, where the British army lost 20,000 men on the first day alone.
 This included three Hearts players.

 The example of Heart of Midlothian inspired fans and fellow professionals alike to answer the call of King and country.
 By the time the war concluded, seven Hearts first-teamers had made the ultimate sacrifice.
 They were:

 PRIVATE ERNEST ELLIS

 PRIVATE JAMES SPEEDIE

 To honour these men and the many others who fought in both world wars, a memorial was erected in 1922.
 It is presently situated in the Haymarket, near the offices where the first batch of players enlisted.
 It was removed to accommodate the tram works then returned, close to its original position.

 Every Remembrance Sunday, officials, players and supporters of Heart of Midlothian Football Club gather to pay their respects.
 There also exists a Great War Committee, which has raised funds to finance a commemorative cairn at Contalmaison in France.

-For more information on this, see the McCare's Battalion Trust website.
+For more information on this, see the McCrae's Battalion Trust website.